kokoye2007/azusa-opensource-recipes/README.md

 	/pkg/main/dev-lang.python.core.2/bin/python

-Note that the special package core.symlinks offers a number of symlinks to the different existing packages, allowing access to latest versio of most packages.
+Note that the special package core.symlinks offers a number of symlinks to the different existing packages, allowing access to latest version of most packages.